stefanspringer1/SwiftXML/README.md

 The following functions take a source and return an XML document instance (`XDocument`).
 The source can either be provided as a URL, a path to a file, a text, or binary data.

+Reading from a URL which references a local file:

 ```Swift
 func parseXML(
     fromURL: URL,